dfelinto/blender-manual/manual/animation/markers.rst

 ------------

-If *Show Pose Markers* is checked, a pose marker and a new pose in the :doc:`Pose Library </animation/armatures/properties/pose_library>` are added.
+If *Show Pose Markers* is checked, a pose marker and a new pose in the :ref:`Old Pose Library <pose-library-old>` are added.

 Selecting